Well, internet to the rescue! I will explain the basics, in simple,

 It's very simple.
-You have an iron core, and you want to wind it.
+Assume that you have an iron core, and you want to wind it.
 First,

-measure the section of iron through which the magnetic flux will flow.
+measure the section of iron through which the magnetic flux will go.

 Say, the central leg of the transformer core measures 2cm wide, and the